dillense/docker-clif/README.md

     Launch a docker-clif container with an interactive shell, logged as user clif and with current directory set to /home/clif.
 All CLIF commands are available right away.

-- `$ docker run -ti --network host`
+- `$ docker run -ti --network host clif`

     Same as above, except current host address is used instead of Docker's default bridge NAT'ed address.
 Option "--network host" is mandatory as soon as you perform distributed testing with CLIF servers (docker-clif instances) spread over different hosts, because CLIF's networking internals don't support NAT.

-- `$ docker run -ti --network host -c "clifcmd config somehost && clifcmd server clif1"`
+- `$ docker run -ti --network host clif -c "clifcmd config somehost && clifcmd server clif1"`

     Same as above, but runs a command (actually two CLIF commands) instead of running an interactive shell.